Holy Trinity (cooking) - Wikipedia

 History

 After the Acadians were exiled from Nova Scotia, Canada in 1755, they settled in Louisiana.
-Upon the realization that the soil in Louisiana was not suitable for growing carrots, included in the “original” mirepoix, bell peppers replaced the ingredient.[4]
+When attempting to import the French culinary tradition of using mirepoix, the carrots in the traditional mixture was changed to bell peppers, for reasons including availability and cost.[4]
 Bell peppers grew much easier in Louisiana.
 It is thought that German and Italian immigrants brought celery to the area in the late 1700s.
 The Italians grew a lot of celery in their gardens.
 Both celery and the bell peppers were wilder versions of those we use today.[5]

 People in South Louisiana had been using the term in the kitchen for hundreds of years.
 Chef John Folse said that "around 1775, around the time of [US] independence and before the Battle of New Orleans, the flavors that we understand today as Louisiana cooking were established."
 The holy trinity was popularized in the late 1970s, and was de rigueur by the early 1980s.
 Everyone grew onions, bell pepper and celery in their own gardens and, in general, the ingredients were very cheap and available.[5]